rackerlabs/technical-blog/content/blog/2020/2020-10-26-how-to-connect-to-multiple-elasticsearch-client-nodes-without-a-load-balancer/index.md

     username: "YOUR_USERNAME"
     password: "YOUR_PASSWORD"

-Most tools and clients available support multiple hosts, to make it easy for you, we include connection snippets in the ObjectRocket UI for Python, Ruby, C#, Java, Javascript, Go, Logstash, and Beats.
+Most tools and clients available support multiple hosts.
+To make it easy for you, we include connection snippets in the ObjectRocket UI for Python&reg;, Ruby, C#, Java&reg;, Javascript&reg;, Go, Logstash, and Beats.
 Just pick the technology you’re using and then copy the snippet with your hostnames pre-populated.

 {{<img src="picture3.png" title="" alt="">}}

-#### Alternatives for applications that won’t take multiple hosts
+### Alternatives for applications that won’t take multiple hosts

 A few applications don’t make a list of hosts.
-The most notable is [Kibana](https://www.objectrocket.com/resource/why-use-kibana-for-data-visualization/), which accepts a single host.
-To work around this, there are a couple of alternatives.
+The most notable is [Kibana&reg;](https://www.objectrocket.com/resource/why-use-kibana-for-data-visualization/), which accepts a single host.
+To work around this, you can use a couple of alternatives.

 #### Point each part of your app at a different client

-For non-mission-critical uses and applications, it is acceptable to point at a single client node.
+For non-mission-critical uses and applications, you can point at a single client node.
 Unless the application has a super-high request rate, a single client should be able to manage the load.
 If you have a number of these types of applications, just point each one at a different client to balance the load.

 #### Load balance locally

-In the few cases where the client/application doesn’t support it and you  need redundancy in client connections, you can set up local load-balancing.
-You can do this with nginx&reg; and HAProxy&reg;and others, or just set up a local hostname in DNS (Domain Name System) that will round-robin between the Elasticsearch clients.
+In the few cases where the client or application doesn’t support it, and you need redundancy in client connections, you can set up local load-balancing.
+You can do this with nginx&reg;, HAProxy&reg;, and others, or just set up a local hostname in Domain Name System (DNS) that uses round-robin between the Elasticsearch clients.
 Once again, we see very few cases where this is necessary, but there are solutions available when it does come up.

 ### Conclusion

-Almost every scenario you come across will allow you to supply a list of hosts that handle the balancing for you, but, in a pinch, there are examples out there to help you load balance locally.
+Almost every scenario you come across allows you to supply a list of hosts that handle the balancing for you, but, in a pinch, there are examples out there to help you load balance locally.

 <a class="cta red" id="cta" href="https://www.rackspace.com/data/dba-services">Learn more about Rackspace DBA Services.</a>